'Bloody Mouth' Skull

 Totally Skele-Bones costume featuring the 'Steve' skull.

 We believe the 'Steve' skull was added to the #9205 assortment in 1998, followed by the 'Grim' and 'Open Mouth' skulls in the 2000s.
-Designer Frank McGovern says he sculpted the 'Open Mouth' skull his first year at Fun World in 2001 with a closed mouth of teeth, but someone opened it wide before molding.
-Though the #9205 masks have mostly retired, you can still find the 'Grim' skull sold at Spirit Halloween.
+Designer Frank McGovern says he sculpted the 'Open Mouth' skull his first year at Fun World in 2001 with a closed mouth of teeth, but someone at the factory opened it wider before molding.
+Though the #9205 masks have mostly retired, you can still find the 'Grim' skull at Spirit Halloween.

 #9205 - Glow-in-Dark Skull Mask with Shroud assortment from the 2000s with polyester shrouds.

-The #8501 - Metallic Mask with Shroud assortment featured the 'Steve' skull in the early 2000s in pink, blue, red, and green.
-The colors feature some variance in pigment from production and age.
+The #8501 - Metallic Mask with Shroud assortment was released in 2002 and featured the 'Steve' skull design in purple, blue, red, and green.
+The colors feature a lot of variation in pigment and tone throughout their decade spanning production with more coppery reds, magenta purples, and teal blues.
+They can be found as (MK), (TD), and standard Easter Unlimited stamped factory variants.

 #8501 - Metallic Mask with Shroud assortment of 'Steve' skulls.

-The #8517 - Crypt Creature mask may have launched in 2003 featuring a variety of faces from other products including the 'Steve' and 'Open Mouth' skulls.
+The #8517 - Crypt Creature mask may have launched in 2003 and featured a variety of faces from products lines including the 'Steve' and 'Open Mouth' skulls among a collection of others characters.

-#8517 - Crypt Creature masks featuring the 'Steve' and 'Open Mouth' skulls, original property of Fun World c. mid 2000s
+#8517 - Crypt Creature masks featuring the 'Steve' and 'Open Mouth' skulls.